asorge29/student_tracker/README.md

 *This assumes that you already have a local instance of MySQL server running.*

 Clone the repo and install the needed python packages from `requirements.txt`.
-Next, change the credentials in the first few lines of `Main.py` to match the credentials to your MySQL server.
-Open MySQL Workbench and run the sql script ``.
-Finally, run `Main.py` and use the arrow keys to navigate the menus.
+Next, change the credentials in the first few lines of `main.py` to match the credentials to your MySQL server.
+Open MySQL Workbench and run the sql script `student_tracker.sql`.
+Finally, run `main.py` and use the arrow keys to navigate the menus.

 ## Functions